The Dangers of Hydrogen Sulfide, AKA “Sewer Gas”

 That “Rotten Egg” Smell is More Than Just a Nuisance

-If you’ve ever walked over a sewage grate in New York City, you’re likely familiar with the pungent odor of hydrogen sulfide.
+If you’ve ever walked over a sewage grate in New York or any city, you’re likely familiar with the pungent odor of hydrogen sulfide.
 This toxic gas is heavier than air and accumulates in low-lying and enclosed areas such as basements, sewer lines, manholes, and more.

 The primary exposure pathway of H2S is through inhalation of the gas, where it is absorbed by the lungs and may then affect various organ systems.
 The effects of hydrogen sulfide are listed below: